dodcomms/dodserv/README.md

 # DIY or DIE Server

-#### Private collaboration, communication and information sharing infrastructure for groups engaged in political activism.
+#### Private collaboration, communication and information sharing infrastructure for groups engaged in political activism

 ## The DIY or DIE Server is: